Sexual disorders find favor and promotion in leftist policy

 I remember when resorting to "shock value" tactics was a cry for attention, not a bona fide reality.

 Around 1990, I worked for a major regional insurance company handling legal issues.
-One day, an Hispanic lady from California who had suffered an accident while traveling came in; I invited her to my office to resolve her lack of transportation while being so far from home, and after business concluded, I struck up a conversation about California, as I’d traveled there as a child and had loved the southwest.
+One day, a Hispanic lady from California who had suffered an accident while traveling came in.
+I invited her to my office to resolve her lack of transportation while being so far from home, and after business concluded, I struck up a conversation about California, as I'd traveled there as a child and had loved the Southwest.

 It was still beautiful, still had wonderful weather, but things were getting a bit strange with the preteen and teen populations.
 I asked for clarity, and she said that there was an emerging fad: adolescents were announcing that they were "gay" or "bisexual" in increasing numbers, and it had quickly become a widespread phenomenon.

-The current explosion of the transsexual movement amongst young people has been the logical progression from what largely started as a fad amongst attention-hungry teens.
-Now though, enabled by our government and other groups have seized the opportunity to sow seeds of chaos, it has morphed into a movement for attention-starved adults, who encourage and promote such behavior in children as young as three years old… or younger.
+The current explosion of the transsexual movement among young people has been the logical progression from what largely started as a fad among attention-hungry teens.
+Now, though, enabled by our government and other groups who have seized the opportunity to sow seeds of chaos, it has morphed into a movement for attention-starved adults, who encourage and promote such behavior in children as young as three years old...or younger.
 See below:

 This woman who now identifies as a man has been raising her 2 year old genderless and recently decided to let her kid choose a gender.
 It goes as expected. pic.twitter.com/G8MdVr2JRR— Leftism (@LeftismForU) July 23, 2023